Miracles do exist. One of them is located on the beautiful island of Palawan, the one I explored for 3 weeks.

 1. Purchasing the tickets

 You’ll probably stay somewhere downtown or nearby Puerto Princesa.
 Although tourism is not very developed here, when talking about The Underground River, there are many agencies that are in charge of organizing visits.
+You can buy the tickets online.

-You can sign up at the hotel where you’re staying (if they don’t make tours, they definitely have a partner agency) or you can wander the city and you will find many people who will try to sell you this tour at negotiable prices.
+Or you can sign up at the hotel where you’re staying (if they don’t make tours, they definitely have a partner agency) or you can wander the city and you will find many people who will try to sell you this tour at negotiable prices.

 I stayed at Rodolfo Royale Hotel, and although they had this trip in their offers, I chose to go with another agency, recommended by Max, a super nice local that transported us the first day when we arrived, with his personal tricycle, from the airport to the hotel.